AgonConsole8/agon-vdp/video/bdpp/bdpp.md

 is <i>enabled</i>, and on startup, it is disabled.

 If both firmwares support it,
-BDPP may be enabled by executing the "bdpp" command in MOS, either at the MOS command prompt, at the BASIC command prompt via "*bdpp", or in the "autoexec.txt" file.
+BDPP may be enabled by executing the "bdpp" command in MOS, either at the MOS command prompt, or in the "autoexec.txt" file.
+BDPP may be enabled at the BASIC command prompt via "*bdpp".
+From within a BASIC program, BDPP may be enabled via the OSCLI statement, with a parameter of "bdpp".

-Once BDPP is enabled, <i>it cannot be disabled,</i> except by resetting (rebooting) the Agon.
+NOTE: Once BDPP is enabled, <i>it cannot be disabled,</i> except by resetting (rebooting) the Agon.

 When the "bdpp" command is executed, MOS will send a VDU command (equivalent to VDU 23,0,&A2,0) to VDP, telling VDP to switch into BDPP (packet) mode.
 MOS will then wait a short time before sending any other data to VDP, because once that switch is made, all communication is in packet mode, not the default raw mode.

-## Packet Flow Diagram

 ## Driver-owned Packets